LakeLab/LakeLab.github.io/_posts/2020-03-19-network_debugging_with_stetho.markdown

 ## Extra part
 It should be a disaster if your application can be debugged on a release build.
-So They usually use this way.
+So They usually use it this way.

 ```kotlin
 if (BuildConfig.DEBUG) {
      // initialize
 }
 ```
 But this way can make your codes complex and easy to make confused.
-So For clear and mistake-proof code, Separating build variants (Build type) will be introduced in this extra part.
+So For clear and mistake-proof code, Separating builds variants (Build type) will be introduced in this extra part.

 ### Separate build variants (Build type)

 It's already separated by Debug/Release when you make a project.
-So Only Separating folder is necessary for separating build variants.
+So Only the Separating folder is necessary for separating build variants.
 This is my sample project structure for separating build variants.

 ![image_5](/assets/images/2020-03-19-network_debugging_with_stetho-4.png)

-Make two directories debug/release like above and Make classes of same name in each directories as follows.
+Make two directories debug/release like above and Make classes of the same name in each directory as follows.

 ```kotlin
 // StethoUtils in debug directory